 - Postural training/proper positioning of the head

-If conservative treatment fails then surgery can be done to correct the problem.
+If conservative treatment fails, then surgery can be done to correct the problem.
 Surgery is most often performed in the child’s preschool years.

-- Chiropractic adjustments
+- Gentle Chiropractic adjustments

 - Cervical traction